-- What do we look at when we meet a new person that helps us judge them before we see what is inside?
-Explain that this is an example of stereotyping.
+- When we make up our minds about people before we see what is inside, this is an example of stereotyping.
 Stereotyping involves making broad generalizations or oversimplified statements about others based on very little information.
 For example, we may look at a picture of a man in a suit and assume that he is a wealthy businessman.
-When people treat others differently based on their assumptions, stereotyping becomes harmful and creates prejudice or discrimination.
+Generalizing about people based on their race, gender, or faith is stereotyping.
+This becomes harmful and can lead to prejudice or discrimination.

 Strand PHIL.II Philanthropy and Civil Society